aditya-bhuyan/dees-pages-workshop/instructions/Lab03-Kubernetes-README.md

 ```
 Now we are good to execute our commands in the PKS cluster
 - Change type in *pages-service.yaml* to *LoadBalancer*
-- Execute the below commands to create namespace, deployment and service in pks cluster
+- Execute the below commands to create namespace, deployment and service in pks cluster in below order
 ```shell script
 kubectl -f deployment/pages-namespace.yaml
 kubectl -f deployment/pages-service.yaml